Component List for building definition elements

 - opening_type [component, default = "not_defined", component type = Opening_type]: Reference to the "Opening_type" component that defines its composition.

-- h_cv [float-list, unit = "W/m²K", default = [19.3,2], min = 0]: Convective film coefficients of the exterior and interior surfaces, respectively.
+- h_cv [float-list, unit = "W/m²K", default = [19.3,2], min = 0]: Convective film coefficients of the exterior and interior surfaces or side 0 an 1, respectively.

 The following figure show geometrical definition of the opening in the surface coordinate system.